 In 1953 or 54′, Henry Stone heard a group of youngsters doo-wopping on a street corner in Cincinnati, signed them to a DeLuxe Records contract, found the right song for them to cover, and put them on tape at the King Records studios in the heart of the Queen City.

-He named the group Otis Williams and The Charms, had Syd Nathan press up stacks of “Deejay Copies,” and hit the road in his Buick with a trunk full of sides, and a cash budget for bribing the disc jockeys at white music radio stations all over the country to play “Hearts of Stone.”
+He named the group Otis Williams and The Charms, had Syd Nathan press up stacks of “Deejay Copies,” and hit the road in his Buick with a trunk full of sides, and a cash budget for bribing the disc jockeys at radio stations all over the country to play “Hearts of Stone.”

 Here is a page from a 1954 issue of Cash Box showing the direct numeric proof of the record moving up the charts around the country.
 “Hearts Of Stone” in Philadelphia, Indianapolis, Nashville, Atlanta, Los Angeles, and St. Louis on the top ten lists for each city as determined by airplay.

 From 1946 to 2014, Henry Stone ruled the Florida music industry with an iron fist, a brick of cash, and a warehouse full of vinyl.
 HSM is the last of over one hundred record labels he personally founded.
 This record label includes works from every decade in his sixty-five year career right up until today.
 Licensing available for film, samples, advertising, movies, video games, and more.
 Family owned and operated.